 First off, you probably need to know what a normal body temperature for a horse is.
 So as to save you a few minutes of Googling, it’s between 99.5 and 101 degrees Fahrenheit (you can find different ranges, but that’s pretty much my experience) .
 If you’re just about anywhere else in the world but the United States, that’s roughly 37 to 38.3 degrees Celsius.**

-It’s not at all uncommon for a horse to have a fever of something along the lines of 104.5 degrees Fahrenheit.
+You see, it’s not at all uncommon for a horse to have a fever of something along the lines of 104.5 degrees Fahrenheit.
 In fact, in my experience, it’s a lot more common for them to have a fever of 104.5 than it is for them to have a fever of 102.5.

 “Why is that?” you ask.